retry51776/notes/psychology/nervous.md

 Neuron switch transmitter under stress

-burst mode `rapid neuron fires, strong signal but not accurate; usually trigger by cue` tonic mode `normal neuron communcation`
+burst mode `rapid neuron fires, strong signal but not accurate; usually trigger by cue` tonic mode `normal neuron communication`

 ### Brain Waves
 > Neural oscillations, are rhythmic patterns of electrical activity generated by the brain.
 These electrical signals are produced by the collective behavior of billions of neurons firing in synchrony.